Showing posts with label jaisalmer. Show all posts

 e-visa came through.
 But not before I had changed my ticket – to Istanbul then Samarkand, not Dushanbe.
 The process was easier than I expected, and meant that I did not lose all my money, but merely had to pay for the difference.
 Pity, I was really looking forward to spending today, Monday, in Dushanbe – the Tajiki word for "Monday", named after the day of the market in that place.
 One day – maybe next year.

 Anyway, back to the Registan.
-After the Ulugh Beg Madrasa, to the Tilya-Kori Madrasah, which is the most majestic, with its huge 75 metre facade, the extra space used for students' rooms.
+After the Ulugh Beg Madrasa, to the Tilya-Kori Madrasa, which is the most majestic, with its huge 75 metre facade, the extra space used for students' rooms.
 Inside, to the left, a mosque, now resplendent with its gilt interior restored.

-Then to Sher-Dor Madrasah, with its crazy sun-lions on the facade.
+Then to Sher-Dor Madrasa, with its crazy sun-lions on the facade.
 Reminds me of the similarly forbidden birds on the face of the madrassa in Bokhara, where we will go shortly.
 Today, we "only" saw the Registan.
 But considering we arrived at 5.30am, that's not bad.
 And we walked a lot – I had always thought Samarkand was small.
 Not at all.
 Tomorrow is likely to prove that most painfully….

 14.6.22